GuiBo79/CarND-Advanced-Lane-Lines/writeup.md

 ### 2. Color and Gradient pipeline for binary images generation

 I used a combination of color and gradient thresholds to generate a binary image in the function color_gradient() , in the cell number 6 , in the jupyter notebook adv_lanes.
-Tho process the images I implemented all the techniques that could be used , and than I selected the ones who gaves me the best result.
+Tho process the images I implemented all the techniques that could be used , and than I selected the ones who gave me the best result.
 Above, all the image processing functions.

     abs_sobel_thresh() - Calculate the Sobel transform
     mag_thresh() - Magnitude Sobel Transform